DoD-Platform-One/gitlab/chart/doc/backup-restore/restore.md

 NOTE:
 During restoration, the backup tarball needs to be extracted to disk.
-This means the Task Runner pod should have disk of necessary size available.
+This means the Toolbox pod should have disk of necessary size available.
-For more details and configuration please see the [Task Runner documentation](../charts/gitlab/task-runner/index.md#persistence-configuration).
+For more details and configuration please see the [Toolbox documentation](../charts/gitlab/toolbox/index.md#persistence-configuration).

 ### Restore the runner registration token